raahulahlawat/Docker/Docker_Document.md

 ```
 sudo docker container run (image_name)
 ```
-* This command can run the container but also exit immediatly
+* This command can run the container but also exit immediately

-## To know the all exist containers (Stopped/Exited Container)
+## To know the all existing containers (Stopped/Exited Container)

 ```
 sudo docker container ls -a